Jasper Mall (film): Synopsis

 Jasper Mall often revolves around Mike McClelland, a former zookeeper, who serves as the mall's superintendent and works in a security and caretaking role.
-The mall, which opened in 1981, has recently lost two of its anchors, Kmart and JCPenney.
+The mall, which opened in 1981, has recently lost two of its anchors: Kmart and JCPenney.
 As a result, foot traffic has declined and the parking lot is often barren.
-The only remaining anchor store is Belk and according to one shopper, "If Belk goes, we are in deep woo-woo."
+The only remaining anchor store is Belk, and one shopper says "If Belk goes, we are in deep woo-woo."

 The film also follows the day-to-day operations of the remaining 20 or so store owners with a focus on the slowdown of customers.
-The mall's frequent visitors including groups of mall walkers and domino players are also frequently shown.
+The mall's frequent visitors, including groups of mall walkers and domino players, are shown frequently.
 Also chronicled are events hosted by the mall such as a carnival, visits from Santa Claus and an ensemble of singers.
+A key subplot in the film follows an interracial relationship between two likable high school students and how it evolved over a period of months.

-Towards the end of the film, more shops including Subway, Grady's Sandwich Shop, Robin's Nest Flowers & Gifts and Jewelry Doctor all close or move.
+Toward the end of the film, shops that include Subway, Grady's Sandwich Shop, Robin's Nest Flowers & Gifts, and Jewelry Doctor all close or move.